What Is A Redirect — Should You Use Web Redirects?

 B. JavaScript Redirects

-As it is client-based, you must manually add the JavaScript code to set up the redirect URL properly.
+As it is client-based, you must manually add the JavaScript code to properly set up the redirect URL.
 Additionally, it can take a lot of time to load the new page using this redirect, even if the browser is JavaScript-enabled.
-Thus, there’s a high chance that a JavaScript redirect will adversely impact the SEO rankings of your website.
+Thus, there’s a high chance that a JavaScript redirect will adversely impact your website’s SEO rankings and link equity.

-Using JavaScript, you are redirection that’ll automatically redirect you to a different URL.
+Using JavaScript, you are redirecting that’ll automatically redirect you to a different URL.

 How To Set Up A Redirect?